 Participants in the study said that possibly the most emotionally frustrating element of caregiving is incontinence care.
 And, approximately ¾ of family caregivers interviewed are consistently undertaking medical duties associated with pain management – tasks for which they wished they had received better instruction and guidance from the senior’s medical care team.

 Heather Young, dean emerita at the Betty Irene Moore School of Nursing at the University of California, Davis (and co-author of the report) says that, “Too often (family caregivers) are unprepared and do not get the support they need to assume these important roles.”

 Asking for support and training in new tasks is essential for family caregivers.
 Families who partner with an experienced in-home care provider, such as Continuum, can decrease the trepidation and anxiety in managing care at home successfully.
 Our caregivers are fully trained in the countless complexities of aging care, and will provide members of the family with necessary guidance and education.
 We also offer safe, reliable respite care services that make it possible for family caregivers to step back from their care duties while knowing an older loved one will be safe and well cared for.

-Contact the Continuum home health experts online or call us at (636) 861-3336 for a complimentary in-home consultation and for additional information about how our care team can provide your family the kind of assistance with home care St. Charles and the surrounding area residents prefer most.
-To learn about the other areas we serve outside of St. Charles, please visit our Service Area page.
+Contact the Continuum home health experts online or call us at (636) 861-3336 or (314) 863- 9912 for a complimentary in-home consultation and for additional information about how our care team can provide your family the kind of assistance in home care in St. Louis and the surrounding areas.